jonbellah/jonbellah.com/src/pages/posts/2017-07-31-testing-jest/index.md

 });
 ```

 By going this route, you can separate your functional/acceptance test from your unit test.
-You can first test that a function has been called, then that called function returns expected values.
+You can first test that a function has been called, then separately test that the called function returns expected values.

 Sinon can also be used to provide DOM interaction testing with shallow rendering, where it would otherwise require you to use `mount()`.